AntoineRR/blog-website/_posts/2022-10-09-git-cheatsheet.md

 ![Git](https://raw.githubusercontent.com/AntoineRR/blog-website/master/assets/images/git.png){:.rounded}

-I won't be going over what is git and why you should use it, but only share some handy command lines :slightly_smiling_face:
+I won't be going over what is git and why you should use it, but only share some handy command lines.
 {:.info}

 # Add, commit, push!